AsherBond/glusterflow/README.md

 GlusterFlow
 ===========

-A cluster wide profiling and analysis web app for GlusterFS.
+A cluster wide profiling and analysis web app for GlusterFS

 Screenshot
 ----------